-- Part I (chapters 1-21) by Tuesday, August 15 - Helpful tip: Many students feel it is easier to understand when they listen to the audio and follow along with the text.
+- Part I (chapters 1-21) by Tuesday, August 13 - Helpful tips: 1) Many students feel it is easier to understand when they listen to the audio and follow along with the text while annotating.
 You can find this book on YouTube and Amazon/Audible.
+2) Utilize the following pages to guide you in understanding the text if you feel that you need extra help with reading.